Advertisements

 - Genetic code is commaless: There is no gap or punctuation mark between successive/consecutive codons.

-- Genetic code has degeneracy: Usually, the single amino acid is encoded by a single codon.
-However, some amino acids are encoded by more than one codon. e.g. Cysteine has two codons, while isoleucine has three.
+- Genetic code has degeneracy: Usually, a single amino acid is encoded by a single codon.
+However, some amino acids are encoded by more than one codon. e.g., Cysteine has two codons, while isoleucine has three.
 This is called the degeneracy of the code.
 The degeneracy of the code is explained by the Wobble hypothesis.
 Here, the first two bases in different codons are identical, but the third one varies.

 - Genetic code is universal: In most living organisms, the specific codon specifies the same amino acid. e.g., Codon AUG always specifies the amino acid methionine.